Ashtanga Vinyasa Yoga Teacher Training 2026

 Yoga (Union) and Meditation (one-pointedness) are ultimately the same thing.
 Through Yogic practices (asana, pranayama, meditation, ethics) we follow a path that brings us closer to an internal union, a sense of integration.
 Cultivating clarity of mind and fluidity of Prana (life energy), it becomes easier to see what is in front of us, moving away from the suffering caused by ignorance or not knowing (avidya).

-Although this training will be focusing on the Ashtanga Vinyasa Yoga system and will include a lot of Asana study (physical aspect), we will integrate sitting meditation to our practice and look at Ashtanga Vinyasa Yoga as a Meditation in Movement.
-During our Meditation retreat, we will explore the parallels between the messages conveyed by Yogic tradition (specifically the Yoga Sutras as well as other texts from Yoga literature) and Buddhist teachings.
-Meditation techniques associated to Asanas practice will deepen our awareness of the “citta vrittis”, or fluctuations of the mind.
+Although this training is focused on the Ashtanga Vinyasa Yoga system and includes plenty of Asana study (physical aspect), we also integrate sitting meditation to our practice and look at Ashtanga Vinyasa Yoga as a Meditation in Movement.
+Through meditation classes, we explore the parallels between the messages conveyed by Yogic tradition (specifically the Yoga Sutra as well as other texts from Yoga literature) and Buddhist teachings.
+Meditation techniques associated to Asanas practice can help us deepen our awareness of the “citta vrittis”, or fluctuations of the mind.

 • Mindful approach to the Asana practice

-There will be a great emphasis on alignment, understanding of the primary and secondary actions in each pose from an anatomical perspective, but also a constant search for the energetic balance in the pose, using the breath as a key indicator for harmony.
+We put great emphasis on alignment, the understanding of the primary and secondary actions in each pose from an anatomical perspective, while searching for energetic balance, using the breath as a key.

-We will take a step-by-step approach to the practice, focusing on building safe postures, where one can go really deep into the experience of the pose without fear of injury.
-We will teach assisting skills and hands-on adjustments that are respectful of these elements, always emphasizing the right of students to decide for themselves what they need.
-There will be plenty of time to practice these adjustments on each other during the course as well as during the assisting hours.
+We teach assisting skills, including hands-on, that are respectful of these principles, emphasizing the right for all practitioners to decide for themselves.
+There is be plenty. of time to practice these adjustments on each other during the course as well as during the assisting hours.

 • A sense of community